brod-ie/Boilerplate/README.md

     npm init

-Installs all dependencies found in [`package.json`](https://github.com/ryanbrodie/Boilerplate/blob/master/package.json).
+Installs all dependencies found in [`package.json`](https://github.com/ryanbrodie/Boilerplate/blob/master/package.json) as well as writing a default `config.json` file that sensitive statics can be defined outside of the repo.

 ### Build